facebook/prophet/README.md

 ### Linux

-Make sure compilers (gcc, g++) and Python development tools (python-dev) are installed.
+Make sure compilers (gcc, g++, build-essential) and Python development tools (python-dev, python3-dev) are installed.
 If you are using a VM, be aware that you will need at least 4GB of memory to install fbprophet, and at least 2GB of memory to use fbprophet.

 ### Anaconda